 Treatment of diabetic retinopathy

 The first goal of diabetic retinopathy treatment is to control blood glucose.
 Good control of blood glucose helps to slow the development and progression of diabetic retinopathy although is does not prevent the diabetic retinopathy altogether.
-Diabetic macular edema is treated with laser photocoagulation which places small burns around the central part of the retina called the macula to help slow fluid leakage.
-Some eyes which do not respond adequately to laser are also treated with injections inside of the eye (intravitreal injections) of drugs such as steroid (triamcinolone) or anti-VEGF agents such as bevacizumab, ranibizumab or pegaptanib.
+Diabetic macular edema is treated with laser photocoagulation which places small burns around the central part of the retina called the macula or with injections of drugs such as ranibizumab, bevacizumab or steroids into the eye (intravitreal injections).
+The preferred treatment is determined by the severity and location of the macular edema.
 These intravitreal injections must often be repeated to control the macular edema.
 Proliferative diabetic retinopathy is treated primarily with laser photocoagulation where laser burns are placed in the peripheral retina.
 This helps to decrease the oxygen demands of the retina which causes the retinal and disc neovascularization to resolve or decrease.
 The laser procedures and intravitreal injections are typically performed in the office.
 Some eyes which develop vitreous hemorrhages or traction retinal detachments require a surgical procedure called a vitrectomy which is performed in an operating room.
 The key to successful treatment of diabetic retinopathy is early detection so it can be treated at earlier stages rather than later stages.
 Often vision loss from diabetic retinopathy can be prevented with appropriate and timely treatment.